hyperlambda/hyperlambda.github.io/posts/2015-08-23-eventflow-cqrs-es-in-scala.md

 An aggregate in a DDD [link] system defines a consistency boundary for the entities it describes.
 Usually this is implemented as a set of entities, where one of them is denoted as the main one - it is the aggregate root.
 To the outside world this aggregate root is more or less a black box.
 No entitity below the aggregate root can be referenced by other aggregates.
 This is required to ensure that the aggregate can maintain the children entities consistent at all times.

 Such approach to model aggregates is good, and is indeed working in many applications.
-One downside of it however is in an Event Sourced [ link] application, where the model is logically split into two models: state and events.
+One downside of it however in an Event Sourced [ link] application is that it splits the model into two logical components: the current state and aggregate events.
 When implementing an aggregate, developers need to think in terms of both the concrete state and the flow of aggregate events.
 This also usually requires a considerable amount of code to support it.
-An aggregate is loaded from past events, where all entities restore their data by providing event handlers.
-Then, when new commands are accepted, the command handler checks the state data, and emits new events.
+An aggregate is loaded from the past events, where all entities restore their data by providing event handlers.
+Then, when a new command is being accepted, the command handler checks the state data, and emits new events.

 Making implicit explicit